Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 “Moser put together a deep and versatile group of talented performers,” Loyola athletics reported.

 James was a member of the MVC all-newcomer team, while Peterson was one of the team’s best clutch players and was named CBI MVP.
-Ingram was one of the team’s biggest weapons off the bench, while Richardson’s savvy and tough-nosed play made him an integral part of the team’s success, according to Loyola athletics.
+Ingram was one of the team’s biggest weapons off the bench, while Richardson’s savvy and tough-nosed play made him an integral part of the team’s success.

 Success did not come overnight but Moser and the Ramblers’ success last season was due, in part, to the 2013-14 season, Loyola’s first in the Valley.
 The leader of that group was Doyle, who became just the seventh player in Missouri Valley history – and first since Doug McDermott – to win both the MVC newcomer and freshman of the year awards.
 Doyle was just one of three underclassmen who were big contributors that season, with Jeff White establishing himself at the point guard position and Turk continuing to provide shooting and scoring off the bench, with the sixth man earning a spot on the MVC all-bench team.
 In addition, Thomas continued to improve, putting together another terrific campaign while adding new elements to his game.